NumEconCopenhagen/lectures-2019/README.md

 Other:

-1. Searching for answers (using Google + Stackoverflow)
+1. Searching for answers (using online documentation, Google, Stackoverflow etc.)
 2. Asking questions (using GitHUb issues)

 Cheatsheet for VSCode